Font Size:

 Newborn Screening Mobile Applications Available

-There are several free mobile applications available for newborn screening providers and parents.
+Several free mobile applications are available for newborn screening providers and parents.
 One app available for medical providers is through the American College of Medical Genetics (ACMG).
-This app allows users to access ACT Sheets, which provide short term actions a health care provider should follow in communicating with the family and determining the appropriate steps in the follow-up of an infant with a positive newborn screening result.
+This app allows users to access ACT Sheets, which provide short-term actions a healthcare provider should follow in communicating with the family and determining the appropriate steps in the follow-up of an infant with a positive newborn screening result.

 Grayson Ethridge